Utilitarian Social Choice and Distributional Welfare Analysis: General model

-We have until now focused on welfare comparisons between two policies; but we wish to turn to a more general problem of choosing among a menu of different policies.
-We may, pragmatically, extend the ideas in our previous discussion into the more general problem of choosing a policy from a menu.
-When $p^0$ is a status quo, we evaluate the alternative policy $p$ by means of the compensating variation $\CV(p^0,p|\ep)$, where $\CV(p^0,p|\varepsilon)$ is the compensating variation for a change from $p^0$ to $p$.
-So if $\{p^1,p^2,p^3 \}$ is a set of possible policies, we may evaluate each one of them through the utility function $\CV(p^0,\cdot|\ep)$ for an individual with idiosyncratic preferences $\ep$.
-And we may adopt, say, policy $p^3$ if $\CV_{agg}(p^0,p^3|\ep) = \max \{\CV_{agg}(p^0,p):p=p^1, p^2,p^3\}$.
+\paragraph{Utilities over policies.} We have until now focused on welfare comparisons between two policies; but it is clear how to extend these comparisons to a more general problem of choosing among a menu of different policies.
 For our purposes, what is important is that there is a primitive notion of individual and collective welfare associated to each policy.
-In particular, for our main proposal in Theorem~\ref{thm:main}, we shall need individual agents choice behavior.
+In particular, for our main proposal in Theorem~\ref{thm:main}, we shall need individual agents' choice behavior.

-In \Cref{sec:distributional} we return to the discussion in the introduction.
+In \Cref{sec:distributional} we return to the discussion in \Cref{sec:motivation}.
 We argue that our findings are relevant for the welfare comparisons among a given policy and its alternatives, as is the focus of applied welfare economics.

-\paragraph{Notation and preliminary definitions.} We write $\Delta(S,\Sigma)$ for the set of (countably additive) probability measures on a measure space $(S,\Sigma)$.
-If $S$ is a topological space, we denote by $\B_S$ the collection of Borel sets on $S$.
-When $A$ is a subset of a linear space, we denote by $\cvh(A)$ the \df{convex hull} of $A$, defined as the intersection of all convex sets that contain $A$.
-If $x,y\in\Re^n$, we denote the inner product $\sum_{i=1}^n x_i y_i$ by $x\cdot y$.